- MGB investigators should check off the “Crimson” option in the Partners IRB form for requesting discarded materials.

-- Non-Partners, HMS-affiliated investigators wishing to access anonymized materials in the core’s Open Banks must provide a copy of their institutional IRB protocol or a waiver letter from their local IRB indicating that their use of anonymized materials does not constitute human subjects research.
+- Non-MGB, HMS-affiliated investigators wishing to access anonymized materials in the core’s Open Banks must provide a copy of their institutional IRB protocol or a waiver letter from their local IRB indicating that their use of anonymized materials does not constitute human subjects research.

 - Investigators and study staff must sign the core’s tissue transfer letter, which will be prepared by core staff.